biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/permissions.md

 # Permissions

-The Permissions Module facilitates the management of namespaces, roles, and permissions within the Biyachain ecosystem.
+The Permissions Module facilitates the management of namespaces, roles, and permissions within the Biya Chain ecosystem.
 This documentation outlines the key message types and their usage for interacting with permissions-related data.

 ## Messages

-Let's explore (and provide examples) the Messages that the Permissions module exports and we can use to interact with the Biyachain chain.
+Let's explore (and provide examples) the Messages that the Permissions module exports and we can use to interact with the Biya Chain chain.

 ### `MsgClaimVoucher`